huggingface/diffusers/docs/source/en/optimization/neuron.md

 </Tip>

-Here below is an example of generating images with Stable Diffusion XL model on an inf2.8xlarge instance (you can switch to cheaper inf2.xlarge instances once the model is compiled).
-We will use the `NeuronStableDiffusionXLPipeline` class, a class similar to the `StableDiffusionXLPipeline` class in diffusers to generate some images for fun.
+The example below demonstrates how to generate images with the Stable Diffusion XL model on an inf2.8xlarge instance (you can switch to cheaper inf2.xlarge instances once the model is compiled).
+To generate some images, use the [`~optimum.neuron.NeuronStableDiffusionXLPipeline`] class, which is similar to the [`StableDiffusionXLPipeline`] class in Diffusers.

 Unlike in 🤗 Diffusers, we need to compile models in the pipeline to Neuron compatible format `.neuron`.
 To do this, you will need to launch the following command: